Spacial/awesome-csirt/README.md

 - [uefi-jitfuck](https://github.com/m4tx/uefi-jitfuck): A JIT compiler for Brainfuck running on x86_64 UEFI
 - [Secure Boot in the Era of the T2](https://duo.com/labs/research/secure-boot-in-the-era-of-the-t2): Continuing our series on Apple’s new T2 platform and examining the role it plays in Apple’s vision of Secure Boot.
 - [PSPTool](https://github.com/cwerling/psptool): Display, extract, and manipulate PSP firmware inside UEFI images
+- [Project Mu](https://microsoft.github.io/mu/): is a modular adaptation of TianoCore's edk2 tuned for building modern devices using a scalable, maintainable, and reusable pattern. [github repo](https://github.com/microsoft/mu/)

 ### Windows